How to relieve or remove muscle knots yourself?

 Cramp in my thigh, muscle knot?

 The damper on the revelry soon followed.
 After 3 km, the pain in my thigh started to resurface, and after 4 km, I was forced to stop.
 I couldn’t walk another meter; my left leg just refused.
 A stabbing pain that was worse than the last time.
-I was in the middle of the woods, so I still had to get home.
+I was in the woods, so I still had to get home.
 Even walking was torture.

 Remove muscle knots